mafi2/mafi2.github.io/projects.md

  Radiology, 212213.

 Applied machine learning techniques: unsupervised and supervised techniques, deep metric learning; for more see papers \
-Programming language and frameworks: Python, Tensorflow, Jax, Pandas and others
+Programming language and frameworks: Python, TensorFlow, Jax, Pandas and others

 ---

 #### Bias Free AI
-Hackathon Challenge by IBM at Q-Summit Mannheim (Oct.
+Hackathon challenge by IBM at Q-Summit Mannheim (Oct.
 2021)

 <p style='text-align: justify;'>
 This project has been implemented in a team of 3 over the course of 2 days.
 The focus was laid on a bias-free and fair